 Team Impact: Your SuperPower is most effective when a new direction or out of the box thinking is needed.
 Inspire others through a team builder all your own!
 You may prefer for others to figure out the details, so you may want to team up with a Logical SuperPower to help you plot out all the details!

-You have the same SuperPower style as Thor, Steve Jobs, Barbara Corcoran and other Directive Leaders.
+You have the same SuperPower style as Thor, Steve Jobs, Nancy Pelosi, Barbara Corcoran and other Directive Leaders.

-Your Leadership SuperPowers™: You are most effective in times of chaos or crisis, such as in a company change or recovering from a computer failure.
+Your Leadership SuperPowers™: You are most effective in times of chaos or crisis, such as in a company turnaround, computer systems going down or during an actual emergency.
 You may also be called in to help take control of problems when everything else has failed.
-You often work best when there is no time for group decision-making.
+You’re a natural born salesperson.
+People may ask you to be their mentor.
+Often you work best when there is no time for group decision-making.
 Your SuperPower can often work well in a regulated environment.

 Team Impact: Know that everyone comes from a different point of view based on their own personal experience.
 If you are skeptical about a decision that wasn’t made by you, talk to someone you trust about your resistance.
 Relationships are more important than results in the long run.
 Recognize team achievements along the way.
 To build relationships, team up with a Relational SuperPower!

-You have the same SuperPower style as Bat Man, Peter Senge, Marissa Ann Mayer and other Systemic Leaders.
+You have the same SuperPower style as Iron Man, Bat Man, Peter Senge, Marissa Ann Mayer and other Systemic Leaders.